Pointing Past Polarization: Matthew Becklo’s The Way of Heaven and Earth

 When I was a young mother trying to finish a Bachelor of Arts in English, I relished my Tuesday evening class at the local college.
 The English department head, a kind woman with twinkling eyes and exacting standards, required us to read a book a week and come prepared to spend the first 30 minutes … Continue reading “Go and Be Human” with Close Reads: A Podcast for the Incurable Reader

-Fiction, News Addiction & The Scandal of Holiness: Standouts from a Reading Year
+Fiction, News Addiction & The Genesis of Gender: Standouts from 2022’s Reading

 “One year from now, you are likely to be much the same person except for the people you meet and the books you read.”
 I don’t remember who told me this back when I was young but I never forgot it; it's helped me track my reading year after year ever since.
-Lately the Goodreads Reading … Continue reading Fiction, News Addiction & The Scandal of Holiness: Standouts from a Reading Year
+Lately the Goodreads Reading … Continue reading Fiction, News Addiction & The Genesis of Gender: Standouts from 2022’s Reading

 Gospel Historicity and Resurrection Hope